hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 #### PostgreSQL Requirements

-When Terraform Enterprise is using an external PostgreSQL database, the following must be present on it:
+When Terraform Enterprise uses an external PostgreSQL database, the following must be present on it:

-* The version of PostgreSQL must be 9.4 or greater
+* PostgreSQL version 9.4 or greater
 * User with access to ownership semantics on the referenced database
 * The following PostgreSQL schemas must be installed into the database: `rails`, `vault`, `registry`